MOHAMEDHALBES/rtfm/user-app-publishing/rules.md

 ## Violations

 appdb staff periodically and randomly checks apps that were provided by users.
-Copyright owners or/and may also submit complaint against content that was published by you, or your app may be superseeded by an officially published app on appdb.
+Copyright owners may also submit complaint against content that was published by you, or your app may be superseded by an officially published app on appdb.

 In case of detection of violation of these rules, this will happen:

 1. appdb sends you a notice of violation detection.
-2. you have 24 hours to fix an issue, by negotiating with copyright owner or/and appdb; or remove your app from public access.
+2. You have 24 hours to fix an issue, by negotiating with copyright owner or/and appdb; or remove your app from public access.
-3. if you haven't reacted in 24 hours, appdb automatically removes your app from public access.
+3. If you haven't reacted in 24 hours, appdb automatically removes your app from public access.

 In case of multiple violations of these rules, app publication ability may be revoked from you permanently.